workrahul22/eminence/README.md

 ### After this the server will start listening to port 3001

-### Open the below mentioned URL  to get all the apis based on OpenCv spcification
+### Open the below mentioned URL  to get all the API's in swagger dashboard
 http://localhost:3001/api